aviart/gd-star-rating/branches/1.8/readme.txt

 = How to check if there is a sample and already explained solution to my problem? = Check the post in the following category: http://www.gdstarrating.com/category/tutorials/solving-problems/.

+= I have trouble saving plugin settings? =
+This happens only with PHP4.
+That's why minimal plugin requirements is now PHP5.
+Upgrade your servers, PHP4 is no longer supported, it's outdated and full of security holes.

+= After upgrade some admin panels are not working? = Most likely problem is with cached javascript files in the browsers.
+Clear cache, and everything should be ok.

 = How to change visibility of plugin menus to different user levels? = This is controlled by the constants defined in the config files.
 Detailed info on setting them is here: http://www.gdstarrating.com/2009/08/12/using-config-files/.